literalpie/storybook-framework-qwik/README.md

 ## Limitations

 - This has only been tested with brand new Qwik applications and component libraries
-- Stories do not update when component is changed (you must refresh manually)
+- Story is completely reloaded when component is changed (no hot module repacement)
 - There is no automation yet for easily scaffolding storybook in a Qwik project.

 ## Getting started